 Can you play online poker in New York?

 April 15th, 2011 marked the end of regulated online poker in America.
-That date, known as Black Friday in the poker community, marked the end of the poker boom.
-It did not mark the end of online poker in America.
+That date, known as Black Friday in the community, marked the end of the boom.
+While it marked the end of regulation, it did not mark the end of gambling on the internet in America.
 Sites serving a US audience exist, aided by the advent of Bitcoin Poker or using the traditional methods of third party payment processors to get player funds to and from the sites which exist in a legal grey area.

-Online poker is banned in the US as a game of chance.
+Despite these “grey legality” options, the game is banned in the US under classification as a “game of chance”.

 The winds of change are blowing in New York.
 Senate Bill S3898, proposed by Senator John J. Bonanic in January 27th, 2017 has now been advanced to a third reading in assembly.
 May 9th, 2017 had the bill pass the Finance Committee Vote with 27 for and 9 against.